USFWS/glossary/README.md

 An html glossary built from an array of JSON documents.
 The glossary provides full text search using [lunr.js](http://lunrjs.com/).

 - active (boolean): Whether or not the glossary is active upon initialization  default: false
+- minLength (integer): The minimum number of characters required before search is triggered default: 2
+- position (string): The side of the screen the glossary transitions to as it is hidden `'right'` or `'left'` default: `'right'`
+- target (DOM node): Where do you want the glossary appended to? default: `document.body`
 - terms (array): An array of JSON documents representing glossary terms that will be the basis of our search functionality
-- target (DOM node): Where do you want the glossary appended to? default: `document.body`
-- position
+- toggleClass (string): default: `'glossary-toggle'`

 ### Highlighter

 This module searches a given DOM node and it's children for glossary terms.
 The module wraps terms in an element with a class so they can be styled and used to toggle the glossary

 - content (string/dom node): The content area that you'd like to search for glossary terms. default: 'main-content'
 - data (array): An array of JSON documents representing glossary terms that will be the basis with which to search the content area
 - element (string): The type of element you would like to wrap the found term with
 - termClass (string): The class used to highlight any glossary terms found on the page. default: 'glossary-term',

 ### Development